junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What, you do?"
 Dean retorts, "He's an alien with two hearts and a funny bow tie!"

-"And I'm a celestial being with wings and no body."
-Cas says flatly.
+"And I'm a celestial being with wings and no body," Cas says flatly.

 Dean makes a choked sound, "Which side are you?"